neurofractal/fBOSC/README.md

 As noted by Kosciessa et al., (2020), the standard BOSC analysis applies "a linear fit in log-log space to define the background power, which may overestimate the background at the frequencies of interest in the case of data with large rhythmic peaks."

-The extended BOSC (eBOSC) toolbox allows the user to define peaks in the power spectrum, and these frequencies will not be used during the linear fit in log-log space.
+The extended BOSC (eBOSC) toolbox uses MATLAB's robustfit function and allows the user to define peaks in the power spectrum, and these frequencies will not be used during the linear fit in log-log space.

 **However two problems remain:**

 **1. Where multiple peaks exist in the power spectrum, the exclusion of many frequencies will lead to poor linear fits**

-**2. Both standard BOSC and eBOSC assume a single 1/f like characteristic to the aperiodic component, meaning it looks linear across all frequencies in log-log space.
+**2. Both BOSC and eBOSC assume a single 1/f like characteristic to the aperiodic component, meaning it looks linear across all frequencies in log-log space.
 This is often not the case for neural data, especially across larger frequency ranges and MEG data.
 A linear fit in log-log space, is therefore not always suitable for electrophysiological data.
 See the [fooof documentation](https://fooof-tools.github.io/fooof/auto_tutorials/plot_05-AperiodicFitting.html) for more information.**

 ![](./media/example_no_fooof.png)